junyuan-chen/ReadStatTables.jl/docs/src/index.md

 - Read support for SAS value labels is temporarily absent.
 - All missing values are represented by a single value `missing`.[^2]
-- Write support for the file formats is experimental and not fully developed.
+- Write support for the file formats is mostly complete but should be used with caution.

 [^1]: